muldjord/skyscraper/docs/SCRAPINGMODULES.md

 * Media support: *`cover`, `screenshot`, `marquee`*
 * Example use: `Skyscraper -p snes -s esgamelist`

+This modules allows you to import data from an existing EmulationStation game list into the Skyscraper cache.
+This is useful if you already have a lot of data and artwork in a gamelist.xml file and you wish to use it with Skyscraper.

+Skyscraper will search for the `gamelist.xml` file at `<INPUT FOLDER>/gamelist.xml` which by default is `/home/<USER>/RetroPie/roms/<PLATFORM>/gamelist.xml`.
+If that file isn't found it will look for it at `~/.skyscraper/import/<PLATFORM>/gamelist.xml`.

 #### Custom resource import scraper
 * Shortname: *`import`*
 * Type: *Local*